whitesource-ps/ws-ignore-alerts/README.md

 ### Execution
 From the command line:
 - `python ws_ignore_alerts.py -u $wsUrl -k $userKey -o $orgToken -p $productToken -b $baselineProjectToken -n
-  $destProjectName -v $destProjectVersion -t $destProjectToken`
+  $destProjectName -v $destProjectVersion -t $destProjectToken -d $destProductToken`

 Using a config file:
 - `python ws_ignore_alerts.py`

-**Note:** If more than one version of Python is installed on the target machine, use the appropriate executables for the installation and the execution (`pip3` and `python3` respectively)
+**Note:** If more than one version of Python installed on the target machine, use the appropriate executables for the installation and the execution (`pip3` and `python3` respectively)

 ### Configuration Parameters